 'The Truth' represented the United States at the 2012 Olympics in London and since turning pro later that year he has established himself as one of the top fighters of the modern-era.

 Perhaps his defining moment came in unexpected surroundings, at the Bramall Lane Stadium in Sheffield.
 It was there where he defeated beloved local boy Kell Brook to become the new IBF welterweight world champion.

-At 30-years-old, Spence has a lot that he can go onto achieve before he hangs up his gloves.
-There are some huge fights are in the pipeline for him in the future…
+Spence has a lot that he can go onto achieve before he hangs up his gloves with some huge fights are in the pipeline if they can get made.

 Errol Spence Jr's next fight

 Spence last fought in December 2020 against Garcia at the AT&T Stadium in Texas.
 This was contested over the world IBF and WBC welterweight belts.